Your baby can choke on small bits of food, household items or small toys. They may put small objects in their mouth.

 If your baby is choking, you may notice that:

-- they appear to be coughing but no sound is coming out - this is sometimes called a silent cough
+- they appear to be crying or coughing but no sound is coming out - this is sometimes called a silent cough

 - they are unable to cough